About me

 My first job was about optimizing and fixing the front end part of the main site, in order to simplify the user experience and improve performance.

-The current project I am working on is an interactive SeatMap designed for stadiums, theaters, or rooms, allowing users to book seats.
-The entire codebase is written in TypeScript without relying on any frameworks.
+I have also contributed on an interactive SeatMap designed for stadiums, theaters, or rooms, allowing users to book seats.
+The project is entirely written in TypeScript without relying on any frameworks.